zitadel/actions/actions-v2-cloudflare-workers/JIT-USERS-MIGRATION.md

 ## Notes

 - Ensure that the environment variables are correctly set before running the server.
-- The script assumes that the legacy database contains user details in the format specified in the `LEGACY_DB` object in `server.js`.
+- The script assumes that the legacy database contains user details in the format specified in the `LEGACY_DB` object in the `jit-users-migration.js` script.